 to stop, slow down and look closely.

 How would you describe your art practice?
-Your artwork straddles between photography, installation and multimedia - how do we collect, in the broadest sense, multimedia artworks?
+Your artworks include photography, installation and multimedia — how do we collect, in the broadest sense, multimedia artworks?

 Art is a language.

-I have always believed in choosing the most appropriate medium/method to best convey the intention(s) behind each work.
+I have always believed in choosing the most appropriate medium or method to best convey the intention(s) behind each work.
 Taking into consideration the physical resources and context of the work, I make considered choices and decisions along the process of making.
 Aptly put by Marshall Mcluhan, “the medium is the message” indeed.

-With regards to the subject matter, people and objects are recurrent motifs through my pieces.
-In my earlier works, I often depict and direct my family members or people whom I have a personal relationship with, in my compositions.
-In my recent works however, I begin to find relevance in looking at strangers around me, to bring to attention scenes which might commonly be overlooked.
+With regard to the subject matter, people and objects are recurrent motifs in my pieces.
+In my earlier works, I often depict and direct my family members or people with whom I have a personal relationship in my compositions.
+In my recent works, however, I begin to find relevance in looking at strangers around me, to bring to attention scenes that might commonly be overlooked.
 I’d like to think of each of my works being likened to coded journal entries.
-Each piece reflects an experience or a moment in time; focusing on different aspects of isolation in contemporary society.
+Each piece reflects an experience or a moment in time, focusing on different aspects of isolation in contemporary society.